Exterran Production Grows 24% with Miller PipeWorx Welding System | MillerWelds

 Share

-In addition to greatly increased production volume, Houston gas compressor fabrication facility reduces defect rates with PipeWorx and RMD® welding process
+In addition to greatly increased production volume, Houston fabrication facility reduces defect rates with PipeWorx and RMD® welding process.

 Industry-leading expertise

-With more than 50 years in the oil and gas industry, Exterran is a leading provider of natural gas compression solutions around the world — operating in more than 30 countries with over 10,000 employees.
+With more than 50 years in the oil and gas industry, Exterran is a leading provider of natural gas compression solutions around the world.
+They operate in more than 30 countries with over 10,000 employees.

-At the Exterran Brittmoore location in Houston, employees fabricate and assemble large natural gas compression packages and other production and processing equipment that are distributed to customers across the energy spectrum.
+At the Exterran Brittmoore location in Houston, employees fabricate and assemble large natural gas compression packages and other production and processing equipment.
+Those pieces are distributed to customers across the energy spectrum.
 The facility’s pipe shop produces all the process piping and water piping to support the compression systems that are fabricated at both the Brittmoore and North Houston Rosslyn facilities.

-With more than 40 6G-certified welding operators, the Brittmoore pipe shop handles stainless and carbon steel Schedule 40 to Schedule 160 pipe ranging from 1 inch to 18 inches in diameter.
-In producing pipe used in the oil and gas industry, the facility must meet strict quality standards, with welds going through various types of nondestructive testing onsite, including x-ray, phased array and hydrostatic testing.
+With more than 40 6G-certified welders, the Brittmoore shop handles stainless and carbon steel Schedule 40 to Schedule 160 pipe ranging from 1-18 inches in diameter.
+In producing pipe used in the oil and gas industry, the facility must meet strict quality standards.
+Welds go through various types of nondestructive testing onsite, including x-ray, phased array and hydrostatic testing.

 “Quality is something we never waver on,” says Michael Koprivnak, value stream manager for fabrication processes at the Brittmoore facility.

-In an effort to improve efficiency and production while still maintaining that high product quality, the Exterran Brittmoore facility recently converted and completely standardized its pipe shop to the Miller PipeWorx 400 welding system.
-The switch resulted in significant productivity gains and improvement in already-high weld passage rates — results that were achieved in less than three months.
+In an effort to improve efficiency and production while still maintaining high product quality, the Brittmoore facility recently converted and completely standardized its shop to the Miller PipeWorx 400 welding system.
+The switch resulted in significant productivity gains and improvement in already-high weld passage rates.
+These results were achieved in less than three months.

 “Our pipe shop has become a top-performing area in our facility, and that’s enabled us to take on more volume,” says Brian Ehricke, senior manufacturing manager at the site.
 “There is no question that the Miller product is superior in terms of its capabilities, the efficiency, ease of use — things that are important to us in an effort to try to streamline our shop.”